zmnmxlntr/hg/README.md

 This script collects entries as they're posted in a Hunger Games thread and enters them into the simulator for you.

-Works in Firefox, Chrome/Chromium, and Opera, with or without 4chan X. Not tested on anything else.
-Tested on Windows.
-Seems to also work on Mac and Linux.
+Works in Firefox, Chrome/Chromium, and Opera, with or without 4chan X. Not tested in anything else.
+Works on Windows, Mac, and Linux.

 # Installation
 ### Firefox